-Participation in activities covered by this policy must meet all of the following conditions are met:
+Written approval to participate in activities covered by this policy will be provided when all of the following conditions are met:

 - a.
 The purposes of the activity contribute to and are consistent with those programs of the participant's department or unit. - b. other normal University duties and responsibilities can be met without reassignment to others. - c.
-There is no conflict of interest or commitment involved.
+There is no conflict of interest involved.